Jujock004/Jujock004/README.md

 ## 👩‍💻 Full Stack Web Developer in Training

-Coming from a marketing background, I'm currently immersed in an exciting journey to become a Full Stack Developer.
-I'm driven by the desire to bring ideas to life through creative solutions.
-My background gives me a unique perspective on crafting meaningful and user-centric web applications.
+After 5 years in marketing, I decided to shift toward web development to bring ideas to life through creative digital solutions.
+I recently completed an intensive full stack bootcamp at Wild Code School.
+I'm currently interning at OpenStudio, working on the migration of a mobile app from Ionic + Angular to Ionic + React.

 ## 🎯 Current Focus
-- 📚 Training at Wild Code School
+- 🚀 Web Development Internship at OpenStudio
-- 🔍 Seeking apprenticeship opportunities
+- 🔎 Seeking a 1-2 years apprenticeship starting in September
-- 💻 Building personal & collaborative projects
+- 💼 Applying and expanding my skills in a professional environment
-- 🤝 Open to collaborate on interesting projects
+- 🤝 Open to collaborate on meaningful projects

 ## 💻 Tech Stack